DXHeroes/knowledge-base-content/practices/optimizations.md

 ## Common Pitfalls of the Optimization

-- Time based optimization will give faster output, but it can lead up to a bigger code base.
-So to optimize the code for time performance may actually conflict with memory and size consumption.
-For that, you have to find the balance between time and memory, in consideration to your requirement.
+- Bigger code base is the major problem faced due to time based optimizations.
- -  Performance optimization is a never-ending process.
-There are always chances to improve and make your code run faster.
+- Chances to improve and make code run faster never ends hence making Performance optimization a never-ending process.
-- Sometimes, we can be tempted to use certain programming methods to run faster at the expense of not following best practices like coding standards.
-Try to avoid any such kind of inappropriate methods.
+- Coding standards are compromised sometimes to achieve optimization.

 ## Resources for the Optimization
 - Wikipedia: [Program Optimizations](https://en.wikipedia.org/wiki/Program_optimization)